jbeda/jaw/README.md

 Finally, many of these expect a closed set of "components" that are directly known to the entity definition.
 This isn't applicable here as we want this to be extensible.

+### Mixins

+I don't think this'll work.
+In general it is more static and we expect that the Mixin will extend the definition of the base class.
+I think we want modifiers to be an explicit thing that can be queried, enabled/disabled, add/removed, etc.
+We also want to track the order of modifiers.